Places

 Sacred Significance

 Rainbow Bridge is a sacred place and has tremendous religious significance to neighboring Indian tribes.
 Rainbow Bridge could be likened to a cathedral--one that nature has sculpted over time.
 The rock arches and buttresses of Rainbow Bridge inspire feelings of magnificence and reverence in all who see it.
-Today, we appreciate Rainbow Bridge for its geologic wonder and for its profound significance to the various Indian tribes who revere it.
+Today, we appreciate Rainbow Bridge for its geologic wonder and for its profound significance to the various Native American tribes who revere it.

 Please treat Rainbow Bridge and the surrounding canyons with respect.
 Stay on the trail to refrain from trampling plants and land around Rainbow Bridge.
 Approach and visit Rainbow Bridge as you would a church.
-Please respect the beliefs of the Indians for Rainbow Bridge.
+Please respect the beliefs of the native tribes for Rainbow Bridge.
 The true significance of Rainbow Bridge extends beyond the obvious.
 It is indeed a bridge--a bridge between cultures.

 Park footer